itsvee0120/AD300/Outside of class projects/Week 2 assignments/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for more information.

 ## Disclaimer
-README.md for "GPA to percent range" assignment is generated using AI prompts (mainly example cases) then checked by Violet to ensure readability and comprehension.
+README.md for "Animal Kingdom GUI" is generated using AI prompts (mainly example cases) then checked by Violet to ensure readability and comprehension.